chinapandaman/PyPDFForm/docs/v2/api_reference.md

 ### **draw_image**(*image, page_number, x, y, width, height, rotation=0*)

-The draw image method takes an image and draws it on the specified page, coordinates with specified resolutions and rotation angle.
+The draw image method takes an image and draws it on the specified page and coordinates with specified resolutions and rotation angle.

 #### Parameters: